Get Your Groceries Without Leaving the House: Here Are Your Best Online Options

 Amazon Prime members, this might be the best grocery delivery service for you.
-For a monthly fee of $14.99, you can get all of your groceries delivered to you, including pantry staples and fresh produce.
+Free delivery is included in your Prime membership, so you can get all of your groceries sent to your door, including pantry staples and fresh produce.
 AmazonFresh gives you the option of scheduling a one-hour window to accept your delivery or to have your groceries dropped off on your doorstep like any other Amazon order (but with special packaging to keep your food at the right temperature).
 Or you can get non-grocery items (along with food) through Amazon Prime Now, which offers free 2-hour delivery.

 One downside is that despite how quickly Amazon can ship products all over the country, both of their e-grocery services are still a bit limited.
 AmazonFresh and Amazon Prime Now are both available in larger U.S. cities (think Seattle, New York, and Washington D.C.), but if you live in a smaller city or town, they might not deliver to your area.
 You also have to be an Amazon Prime member to use either service, so if you don't already have Prime, consider other options.

-If you’ve found other e-grocers don’t deliver to your area, check out Instacart.
+If you've found other e-grocers don't deliver to your area, check out Instacart.
 The company has a long list of cities and states that they deliver to on their website (including Hawaii and Alaska!).
-And they go beyond large metro areas—some small cities and towns are included too, like Des Moines, Sioux Falls, and Portland, Maine (and some towns with populations under 5,000).
+And they go beyond large metro areas; some small cities and towns are included, too, such as Des Moines, Sioux Falls, and Portland, Maine (along with some towns with populations under 5,000).
 Instacart hires personal shoppers that will go pick out your groceries for you, then deliver them to your door (sometimes as quick as an hour later).
 You can order groceries from stores in your local area by creating a list of what you need through Instacart, and then schedule a delivery time.

-All Instacart orders have to be at least $10, and you’ll be charged a delivery fee based on the size of your order and your chosen delivery time.
-But if you try Instacart and like it, you can sign up for Instacart Express—you’ll pay a yearly or monthly fee, but no delivery fee on orders over $35.
+All Instacart orders must be at least $10, and you'll be charged a delivery fee based on the size of your order and your chosen delivery time.
+But if you try Instacart and like it, consider signing up for Instacart Express.
+You'll pay a yearly or monthly fee, but no delivery fee on orders over $35.
 Instacart also charges a 5 percent service fee, but that may seem a small percentage to pay for the convenience of avoiding crowded aisles and parking lots, especially since there's no required membership fee.